Anjiang-Wei/CodeARC/README.md

 ## Overview

-CodeARC is a benchmarking framework designed to evaluate the reasoning capabilities of large language models (LLMs) in the context of inductive program synthesis.
-It provides tools for generating test cases, running experiments, and analyzing results using two test generation frameworks:
+CodeARC is a benchmarking framework designed to evaluate the reasoning capabilities of large language models (LLMs) for inductive program synthesis.

-1. `streamlined_mokav`: Utilizes LLMs for test generation.
-2. `streamlined_pynguin`: Leverages Pynguin for automated test generation.

-This repository includes scripts for running core experiments, fine-tuning models, and evaluating results.

 ---